Kelso High Campus: History

+The school was housed in demountable buildings while a new school was being built.
+The new buildings were finished by the end of 2007, three months ahead of schedule.
+Students started the 2008 school year in the new facilities.

 Denison College of Secondary Education

 The 2005 fire which destroyed Kelso High led to the formation of Denison College of Secondary Education.
 The college was created to share curriculum, facilities and staff between Kelso and Bathurst High campuses in order to enhance student choice.